turtle7373/cs330projectcode/README.md

 Bryan Nguyen

 build instrctions

 To test you can download the part1 and part2 jar files.

+Open command prompt and locate file that your downloads are located.

+ex (C:\Users\nguye\Downloads>)

+and use java -jar jarfilename.jar

+so for running part 1 type (java -jar part1.jar)

+and test.

-Open command prompt and locate file and use java -jar jarfilename.jar
+and for part 2 restart the command prompt and locate file again and type

+(java -jar part2.jar)

+and test.

 part 1